VikashGoswami/VikashGoswami/README.md

 - 👋 Hi, I’m @VikashGoswami
 - 👀 I’m interested in A.I
 - 🌱 I’m currently learning Machine Learning & A.I
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning.
+- I'm currently working as role of Junior Software Developer at Indian Institute of Technology (Indian School of Mines), Dhanbad.
 - 📫 How to reach me LinkedIn (https://www.linkedin.com/in/vikash-goswami-6b17b6100)

 <!---